 Andy Davis, Pelagic Observer Program's Safety Coordinator

 Andy Davis is the Pelagic Observer Program’s Safety Coordinator at the Southeast Fisheries Science Center.
-He also serves as the primary liaison with the highly migratory species pelagic longline fishing industry and am in charge of procurement.
+He also serves as the primary liaison with the highly migratory species pelagic longline fishing industry and he is in charge of procurement.
 He studied from elementary through high school in Brazil before attending college in the United States and then graduated from Grossmont College in California with an Associates Degree in General Studies.

 Andy attended Florida International University, graduating with a Bachelor’s Degree in Environmental Science and a minor in Chemistry.
 He also completed a 2-year mentoring program in Environmental Biology of the Caribbean biogeographical region.
 His Master’s Degree is in Environmental Studies at Green Mountain College in Vermont with a focus on Caribbean Biogeography.